Prerequisites:

 make

-# Remove old files that make cause issues
+# Remove old files that may cause issues

 find /usr/doc -maxdepth 1 -type d -name "sed-*" -exec rm -r {} \;